 Every year, several dogs die of heat stroke and dehydration at Mission Peak and many hikers suffer injuries, as well.
 Consider these tips while hiking in the park:

 - Bring at least 2 liters of water for you and your dog.

 - Make sure your companions also have enough water.

 - Offer water to your dog every time you drink some.

 - Wear a hat and generously re-apply sunscreen.

 - Avoid hiking in the middle of the day in the summer months.

 Dog Health and Safety

-- Take rest breaks & offer water frequently
+- Take rests and offer water frequently.

-- Hiking boots and athletic shoes recommended!
+- Hiking boots and athletic shoes with ankle support are recommended!